uldyssian-sh/uldyssian-sh/.github/ISSUE_TEMPLATE/bug_report.md

 - Version: [e.g. 1.0.0]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here.# Updated Sun Nov  9 12:50:17 CET 2025